davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    Mary        Patterson
    ```

 4. List all the products' names purchased by a company called "Mini Wheels Co."
 Order the list by product line.
+There should be 19 rows.

    ```
    productName